africanproofs/apregister/examples/register-with-cast/README.md

 # Register with `cast`

-Power-user path: skip the portal, register directly from the command line with one `cast send`.
+The contract is the API: register directly from the command line with one `cast send`.
 Twenty seconds of work assuming you already have Foundry + a funded wallet.

 ## Step 1 — host your `participant.json`